Beef up your body composition

 Obviously, this means limiting carb intake when inactive, especially cutting out “bad carbs” like sugar.
 But, here are four simple and cheap steps you can take to switch the daily balance toward a better body:

 - Use one or two tablespoon(s) of ground cinnamon prior to every meal (and mix it in your shakes).
 Cinnamon, on top of having a myriad of other health benefits, improves insulin sensitivity, insulin management, and glucose disposal.
-It doesn’t contain any calories, has a high level of several minerals, as well as fiber, and tastes great!
+It doesn’t contain any calories, has a high level of several minerals, as well as fibre, and tastes great!
 But, don’t go twisting that.
 I’m talking about adding cinnamon to your meals, not cinnamon buns!

 - Use one teaspoon of apple cider vinegar with every meal.
 (Don’t mix it into your shakes, though; the stuff tastes horrible!)
 Just like cinnamon, apple cider vinegar is a great natural and cheap way to improve the insulin sensitivity of your muscles.

 - Use a fish oil supplement.
 I can’t believe that with all the data supporting fish oil’s health and body composition benefits, there are still people not using it.
 It boggles my mind.
-For body composition purposes, a good dose is one gram of fish oil per percent of body fat.
+For body composition purposes, a good dose is one gram of fish oil per cent of body fat.
 If you’re 15% body fat, then 15 grams of fish oil per day would fit the bill.
-This refers to a normal fish oil, which usually has around 300 to 400 mg of combined EPA/DHA per gram.
-Flameout® is three times as concentrated, so you only need four grams (three to four capsules) to get the same benefits as 12 grams (12 capsules) of a regular fish oil.
-So, our friend who’s at 15% body fat would either need 15 capsules of a normal fish oil or 4 or 5 capsules of Flameout.
+This refers to normal fish oil, which usually has around 300 to 400 mg of combined EPA/DHA per gram.
+Flameout® is three times as concentrated, so you only need four grams (three to four capsules) to get the same benefits as 12 grams (12 capsules) of regular fish oil.
+So, our friend who’s at 15% body fat would either need 15 capsules of normal fish oil or 4 or 5 capsules of Flameout.

-If You Play with Tempo, Respect the Movement’s Strength Curve
+If You Play With Tempo, Respect the Movement’s Strength Curve

 I rarely lift a weight slowly on purpose.
 Sure, sometimes you should control the load during the lifting portion, or lift a weight using the constant tension technique, but these aren’t superslow techniques.